What Is Juice Jacking?

 Enhance Your Security with Identity Protection Software

 To further safeguard your personal data, consider using identity theft protection software such as McAfee+.
-This type of software can monitor your personal information for suspicious activity, alert you of potential threats, and help recover stolen identities.
+Our software can monitor your personal information for suspicious activity, alert you of potential threats, and help recover stolen identities.
 By having this extra layer of protection, you minimize the risks of data breaches and identity theft, especially in vulnerable situations like using public charging stations.

 What to Do If You Suspect Juice Jacking